 About the CVE-2023-21839 vulnerability

-The vulnerability can be exploited through the T3/IIOP protocol network, which is used to transfer information between WebLogic servers and other Java programs.
+The vulnerability can be exploited through the T3/IIOP protocol network, which transfers information between WebLogic servers and other Java programs.

 An attacker can exploit this vulnerability without any privileges and execute low-complexity attacks to gain unauthorized access to sensitive data.